eduMFA/eduMFA/doc/configuration/caconnectors.rst

 is necessary.
 If you want to force the creation of the CRL, you can use the switch *-f*.

-For more information on edumfa-manage see :ref:`pimanage`.
+For more information on edumfa-manage see :ref:`edumfa-manage`.

 Templates
 .........